‘Lunch box’ bank robber wanted in five counties captured in western NC: US Marshals Service

 The U.S. Marshals Service said Simmons was wanted for multiple armed robberies in Mecklenburg, Rowan, Iredell, Rockingham, and Henderson counties.

-Simmons was last known to be traveling in a 2013 Black Hyundai Santa Fe with NC Plate: TMR-8978 before he was captured on Thursday in western North Carolina.
+Simmons was last known to be traveling in a 2013 Black Hyundai Santa Fe with NC Plate: TMR-8978 before he was captured.

 A $5,000 reward was issued for information leading to the arrest of Simmons.